Americans Just Took a Small (and Very Big) Step Closer to the Moon

 In a real emergency, things would quickly settle down, when parachutes would deploy, depositing the crew gently in the Atlantic just off the Florida coast.
 NASA has already tested the parachutes, so in this case, the dummy Orion was left to make a death plunge into the ocean, striking the water at 300 mph, less than three minutes after it left the pad, sending up a huge water spout visible more than three miles away on shore, then sinking out of sight forever.
 But it died having succeeded in the work it was built to do.
 The abort test, lasting only minutes, was declared a success.

-As early as 2024, there will be a real dummy Orion with four astronauts on board, and Americans will be flying moonward again.
+As early as 2024, there will be a real Orion with four astronauts on board, and Americans will be flying moonward again.
 The stakes that day will be mortal; the brief flight flown today will allow the still unnamed astronauts to face those risks with far more confidence.